Hans von Flotow: Education and early career

 Born at the family estate of Felsenhagen near Pritzwalk into the von Flotow family, a large noble family from Mecklenburg, his parents were manor owner Ludwig von Flotow and his wife Anna (née von Avemann).
 He attended the gymnasium in Wittstock and graduated from the Ritterakademie in Brandenburg on 31 March 1882, becoming friends with future Imperial Chancellor Bernhard von Bülow at the latter.
 Financially well off, he was then able to study law and political science at Heidelberg University and Berlin University from 1882 to 1886.
 From 1886 he trained as a senior officer in the Prussian civil service and - after completing his training and briefly working in Prussia's Finance Ministry - he joined its diplomatic service on 24 August 1892.
 He was trained in the Foreign Office in 1892/93 and then employed at various Imperial foreign missions and Prussian legations.
 He was legation secretary in Washington DC (1893-1895), Dresden (1895-1898) and The Hague (1898-1900), then secretary to the embassy in Vatican City (1900-1904), counsellor in Paris (1904-1907) and head of the personal staff at the Foreign Office in Berlin (1907-1910).

 Belgium

 In January 1910 he succeeded Nikolaus von Wallwitz as ambassador to Belgium, holding office until himself being succeeded by Claus von Below-Saleske in 1913.
-In Berlin on 20 September 1910 he married Marie, Countess von Keller, a Russian woman and the widow of a general (nee Princess Schachowsky; 1861-1944), but the marriage proved unhappy and they divorced in 1916.
+In Berlin on 20 September 1910 he married Marie, Countess von Keller, a Russian woman and the widow of a general (née Princess Schachowsky; 1861–1944), but the marriage proved unhappy and they divorced in 1916.
 In his memoirs (published posthumously in 1930) von Bülow accused von Flotow of homosexuality but this was probably not the case.
 He worked towards German-French relations during the Moroccan crises, in recognition of which he was made a Grand Cross of the Legion d'Honneur.